-The Enterprise R20, Enterprise MAX, Enterprise 10G and all virtual models have 4 network interfaces.
-The Enterprise Ultra has 6 network interfaces.
 For the VA, only the first interface is connected by default, the other interfaces can be connected when required using the Hypervisor's management interface.
-If multiple logical interfaces are required, these can be added simply by specifying multiple IP addresses as shown on the following page.
+If multiple logical interfaces are required, these can be added simply by specifying multiple IP addresses as shown below.
 If multiple cables must be connected, an external switch can be used.

-Typically, the main reason for using all 4 or 6 interfaces is when bonding (e.g. 802.3ad) is required in a twoarm NAT or SNAT mode (layer 4) or two-arm SNAT mode (layer 7) highly available configuration.
+Typically, the main reason for using all 4 or 6 interfaces is when bonding (e.g. 802.3ad) is required in a two-arm NAT or SNAT mode (layer 4) or two-arm SNAT mode (layer 7) highly available configuration.